Meenakshisundram2003/Motion-Dynamics-of-Flapping-Wings/README.md

-# Flying on Flapping Wings using Quick Return Mechanism
+# Motion Dynamics of Flapping Wings Flapping Wings using Quick Return Mechanism
 Improved the efficiency of flight in flying objects by replicating the quick wing movements observed in birds.
 Applied the principles of mechanics to model and simulate the quick return mechanism operating ADAMS simulation software and deployed a prototype using a dynamic toolkit.
 Analyzed the ratio of power stroke to return stroke was 1:2, resulting in a faster return stroke, improving flight performances and maneuverability.

 ## Assembly Model